 We all know that "screen time" is a bad thing for our children's growing brains.
-But it's a much deeper issue than a simple addiction.
+Screen time while learning a second language seems almost unavoidable!
+But it's a much deeper issue than a simple addiction, and it IS avoidable, even while homeschooling.

 Addiction to anything is already bad enough, but the negative effects of screen time are far more reaching and subversive.
 Let's start with all the bad news, starting with the most obvious points, leading to the lesser known facts: